 This Hello Spring Shirt project idea and post is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.
+This post contains affiliate links which, when purchased through, add no cost to the consumer but provide this site with a small commission.

 Our calendar said “spring” a few weeks ago, but it has taken a while for the weather to get the memo.
 I decided that I wasn’t going to officially recognize spring until it was here.
 Thankfully, this week has ushered in tulips, sunshine, and warmer weather.
 Hello, Spring!
 I’m so darn excited that I made this super cute Hello Spring shirt with my Cricut for a friend’s little girl.